U.S. To Americans: 'Do Not Travel To China,' As Coronavirus Infections Surpass SARS

 "The death rate is much lower, and in China, they are reporting that maybe about 20 per cent of the cases they see become seriously ill," he said, adding that there is no need to panic.

-The U.S. warning came hours after the WHO declared the outbreak to be a global health emergency Thursday, putting the novel coronavirus strain — identified as 2019-nCoV – in the same category as the H1N1 flu, zika, polio and Ebola.
+The U.S. warning came hours after the WHO declared the outbreak to be a global health emergency Thursday, putting the coronavirus strain — identified as 2019-nCoV – in the same category as the H1N1 flu, zika, polio and Ebola.

-The first instance of person-to-person transmission of the coronavirus in the U.S. was confirmed Thursday, the Centers for Disease Control and Prevention said.
-That case involves spouses: A woman who had traveled to Wuhan spread the virus to her husband when she returned to Chicago, according to the CDC.
-Both patients are in their 60s and are hospitalized in stable condition, the Illinois Department of Public Health said.
+On Thursday, the Centers for Disease Control and Prevention confirmed the first known instance of person-to-person coronavirus transmission in the U.S. A woman who had traveled to Wuhan spread the virus to her husband when she returned to Chicago, according to health officials.
+Both patients are in their 60s and were hospitalized in stable condition, the Illinois Department of Public Health said.
 It added that the risk to the public remains low.

+In fact, Americans are far more likely right now to become infected with the influenza or flu virus.
+The CDC estimates that more than 15 million people in the U.S. have gotten sick with flu this season, as NPR's Allison Aubrey has reported.
+"More than 150,000 Americans have been hospitalized, and more than 8,000 people have died from their infection," she says.
+"And this isn't even a particularly bad flu year."

 China's National Health Commission says more than 102,000 people are under medical observation out of concern that they may be infected with the deadly respiratory virus.

-"With fears of a global contagion, a growing number of commercial carriers have reduced or suspended services in and out of the country," NPR's Julie McCarthy reports.
+"With fears of a global contagion, a growing number of commercial carriers have reduced or suspended services in and out of the country," NPR's Julie McCarthy reports from Manila in the Philippines.
 "China has suspended group tours.
 The new travel restrictions are closing China's contact with the world, cutting off businesses and tourism."